 In elementary settings, the 100th day of school is seen as a BIG milestone for both students and teachers.
 Spending 100 days together and learning is HUGE and we should absolutely celebrate!
-I’ve got you COVERED for the 100th day!
+I’ve got you COVERED with some amazing activities to celebrate the 100th day of school!
 In this post, you’ll learn about some fun and hands on ways to celebrate with students so let’s get to it!

 Would You Rather

-Who doesn’t love the fun game of would you rather….
-And I’ve got a super convenient digital version for you!
+Who doesn’t love the fun game of would you rather?
 This is another fun collaborative activity that can be played with students to celebrate the 100th day.
 You can start your day with this activity or use it as a time filler throughout the day.
 The best part is you can totally add movement to this fun game.
 I’ve done things such as allow students to jump or sit, depending on their choice, and jumping jacks or running in place.
 Get as creative as you’d like!
 The beauty of this simple activity is that you can have it be as rowdy or calm as you want and no matter what, kids have a blast!
 There are 20 different 100th Day prompts included in this game, as well as editable slides to make it your own!
 See one of the fun prompts below.

 It’s a Celebration

 Provide students with a sweet 100th Day package filled with goodies to share in the experience together!
 Below you’ll find some fun ideas for creating a Happy 100th Day Pack for your students!

 Below are just some of the fun things you can include in your students’ 100th Day Celebration pack!

 To make it extra special, you could mail them in advance and instruct them not to open until the night before the 100th day of school.
 They can all come to school with their crowns on, ready to celebrate!

 Who doesn’t love wearing a crown?!
 Show off all their amazing learning with these adorable crowns and editable awards.
 They will love to decorate their crowns and wear them all over the school!